Master's Degree Programme

 The teaching style is a mix of lectures and classes all taught in English, with preparatory work in study groups.
 If you have questions or need help with an assignment, you can meet with the professor or the teaching assistants assigned to the course.
 The workload is estimated at 45 hours per week – including classes, assignments, and group work.
 Still, most of our students find time for a student job.
 For more info on student jobs, check the career section below.

-The degree programme for working professionals mirrors the content of the two-year full-time master’s programme, with courses taken alongside other full-time students.
-The programme consists of 90 ECTS specialization and elective courses, as well as a thesis with a scope of 30 ECTS.
+The part-time programme mirrors the content of the two-year full-time master’s programme, with courses taken alongside other full-time students.
+The programme consists of 90 ECTS courses, as well as a thesis with a scope of 30 ECTS.

-Students can customize their study plan to align with their professional commitments, ensuring compliance with study regulations regarding the maximum study duration.
+Students can customize their study plan to align with their professional commitments, ensuring compliance with study regulations regarding the maximum study duration of 4.5 years.
+Once enrolled, our programme manager will help you to design a study programme that accommodates your interests and work schedule as much as possible.

 To be admitted to the master's degree programme for working professionals, the applicant must meet one of the following two conditions: